-Shareholders Resolution on matters for calling

-Meeting Annual General Meeting of Shareholders

-Items related to Financial results

-financial results Shareholder return policy

-Items related to Board Evaluation, remuneration of

-Executive and Directors, and executive appointments

-Board Member (including chief officers)

-Management plan Status of progress on business plans

-Internal controls Status of internal control systems

-operation

-Status of business in individual

-domains and segments

-Resolutions on Status of execution of operations by

-and status of individual chief officers

-execution of • Future direction of commercial aircraft

-important business

-operations Acquisition of CRJ program

-• Concluding a settlement agreement

-pertaining to South Africa project

-• Study of the appropriateness of strate-

-Other gic shareholding

-Other • Results of periodic employee engage-

-ment surveys
+Shareholders Meeting • Resolution on matters for calling An- nual General Meeting of Shareholders Items related to financial results Financial results Shareholder return policy Items related to Executive and Board Member • Board Evaluation, remuneration of Directors, and executive appointments (including chief officers) Management plan • Status of progress on 2021 MTBP Internal controls • Status of internal control systems operation Status of business in individual do- mains and segments Resolutions on • Status of execution of operations by individual chief officers and status of execution of • Future direction of SpaceJet business important operations • Strengthening of alliance with Vestas • Transfer of machine tool business • Acquisition of naval ship business from Mitsui E&S Shipbuilding Key-risk identification and management process • Determination of Material Issues of MHI Group Other • Capital markets' perception of MHI's management • Study of the appropriateness of strate- gic shareholding Results of periodic employee engage- ment surveys

 In addition to the above, the agenda items for the Board of Directors meetings are explained in advance to outside directors for the purpose of free and vigorous discussion and exchange of opinions at the meetings.
-In addition, as described in the "Board Evaluation Results and Future Initiatives," in fiscal 2019 MHI group addressed issues identified in the Board Evaluation Results, including explaining its growth strategy to outside directors and setting out a discussion forum with management.
+In addition, as described in the "Board Evaluation Results and Future Initiatives," in fiscal 2020, we addressed issues identified by an evaluation of the Board's effectiveness, including by arranging periodic opportunities for the Board to discuss medium- to long-term growth and business strategies from a big-picture perspective.